Anti-vaccine rabbi dismissed by Jewish organization - WTMJ

 Green has run the Chabad house in Westborough, which is a suburb of Worcester, New England’s second-largest city, for nearly 20 years.

-Rabbi Mendel Fogelman, director of the Central Massachusetts Chabad, said in a statement that Green has been warned multiple times that his public views are “contrary to the organization’s mission” and a “direct conflict” with his appointment.
+Rabbi Mendel Fogelman, director of the Central Massachusetts Chabad, said in a statement that Green has been warned multiple times that his activities, statements and other personal pursuits are “contrary to the organization’s mission” of providing meaningful ways for Jews to learn about and celebrate their heritage.

 In a lengthy statement to supporters Thursday, Green called the decision “ill-advised” and expected it would be reversed.